Chili Skillet Recipe

 - 1 cup (4 ounces) shredded cheddar or Monterey Jack cheese

 - 1. In a large skillet over medium heat, cook beef, onion, pepper and garlic until meat is no longer pink; drain.
-Add the tomato juice, kidney beans, chili powder, oregano, salt and rice; cover and simmer about 25 minutes or until rice is tender.
+Add the next seven ingredients; simmer, covered, until rice is tender, about 25 minutes.

 - 2. Stir in corn and olives; cover and cook 5 minutes more.
-Sprinkle with cheese; cover and cook about 5 minutes or until cheese is melted.
+Sprinkle with cheese; cook, covered, until cheese is melted, about 5 minutes.
+If desired, top with green onions.
 Yield: 4 servings.